MJKWoolnough/httplog/README.md

 }
 ```

-Details is a collection of data about the request and response
+Details is a collection of data about the request and response.

 #### type Logger